SSpeights/PowerShellGuide/prepare-your-script.md

 | .NOTES | Special notes for your script like contact information. .NOTES is only displayed when the "-full" switch is used. |
 | .LINK | Link to online help or other online resource.
 You can go directly to the online resource with the get-help "-online" switch. |

-To see what we mean, go to the template folder in the PowerShell console and enter -  get-help .\8\_BaseTemplate.ps1.
+To see what we mean, go to the template folder in the PowerShell console and enter -  get-help .\Template.ps1.
 You should see the help information displayed in the console.
 These are the basics but there are more and, [the full list can be found here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help?view=powershell-5.1&viewFallbackFrom=powershell-Microsoft.PowerShell.Core).
-Addtionally, you can also use an XML syntax to create help documentation.
+Additionally, you can also use an XML syntax to create help documentation.

 **Achtung:** In general, you don't want to add a date unless you have to deliver this script to someone outside the company.
 In addtion to an IDE I assume that you are also using version control - Git or something else.
 Let your version control do the datetime-stamping for creation date and updates.